chao1224/GraphCG/README.md

 4. Run testing scripts using `bash test_GraphCG.sh`.
 Notice that please make sure the GPU is enabled.
 5. Submit SLURM jobs using `bash submit_*.sh`.

+## 3 Optimal Hyperparameters and Results

+The optimal results and hyperparameters can be found at this [HuggingFace link](https://huggingface.co/datasets/chao1224/GraphCG).

+Please notice that in the archived scripts, we used hyperparameter `contrastive_SSL` (now changed to `GraphCG_editing`).

 ## Cite Us